ministryofjustice/bichard7-next-help/site/bichard-functionality/triggers/index.md

 Triggers are actioned outside the portal and should then be marked as complete in the portal.

 Trigger processing is totally independent of the automated resulting/exception handling process.
-A result should be automatically updated on the PNC even if it is also being routed to the portal as a ‘trigger’.
+A result should be automatically updated on the PNC even if it is also being routed to the portal as a 'trigger'.
 All triggers on the error list start with the code PR or PS.
 You can filter for specific triggers by searching for them using their FULL code, e.g. 'TRPR0001'.

 Select and click on the name of the defendant for the trigger you wish to update.

 ![Trigger list](image1.png)

-A yellow triangle in the trigger tab indicates action is required and the status is shown as ‘outstanding’.
+A yellow triangle in the trigger tab indicates action is required and the status is shown as 'outstanding'.

 ![View Trigger](image2.png)